focus-trap/tabbable/README.md

 ##### getShadowRoot

+By default, tabbable overlooks (i.e. does not consider) all elements contained in shadow DOMs (whether open or closed).
+This has been the behavior since the beginning.

+Setting this option enables Shadow DOM support, which means tabbable will consider elements _inside_ web components as candidates, both open (automatically) and closed (provided this function returns the shadow root).

 Type: `(node: FocusableElement) => ShadowRoot | boolean | undefined`

 - `node` will be a descendent of the `rootNode` given to `tabbable()`, `isTabbable()`, `focusable()`, or `isFocusable()`.